 For out‐of‐town customers:

 Hillsborough charges a minimum usage fee as a financial safeguard to ensure the town can pay for providing water and sewer service.
 Fixed costs are associated with making water and sewer service available to a customer regardless of whether the customer uses any water in a given month.
-In Hillsborough, up to 2,500 gallons of water can be used with the minimum fee.
+In Hillsborough, up to 2,375 gallons of water can be used with the minimum fee.
 Additional use is billed per 1,000 gallons.
 The town reduced the minimum use by 125 gallons in Fiscal Year 2021-22, effective July 1, 2021.

 The Environmental Finance Center and the N.C.
 League of Municipalities provide annual research to allow customers to compare Hillsborough’s rates with other water and sewer systems that are in the same basin or regional council of governments or that have similar characteristics.